Trigve-Hagen/webegreat-dot-com/README.md

 * mysqlhelpers.buildTables();

 This is called in index.js and kicks off the build database script.
 It gets passed the Database Name, the Database Array, and the Connection to the mysql database you are using.
 Don't forget to fill in your database configuation variables in config/mysqldbconfig.js.
 There is only creating and dropping databases at the moment.
 I will work on it futher in the future.

+`Fields`<br>
+Put all fields in for each row.
+They all follow the mysql database schema except Null.<br>
+created_at with Type: 'date' = TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+updated_at with Type: 'date' = TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP

+* Field: 'productid', - name of row
+* Type: 'int(11)', - int, varchar, text, etc...
+* Null: 'NOT NULL', - NULL, or NOT NULL
+* Key: 'PRI', - only using PRI or ''
+* Default: null, - Not sure if this will put a default value in it yet.
+I didn't code it to.
+* Extra: '' - Didn't code for this yet.

 * CAUTION - When you erase from the array of objects you delete the corresponding tables in the database and loose any data you might have in it.
 Be carefull!